This document will guide you through the standalone mode installation process.

 gpgcheck = 1

 You will need to add the MongoDB (version 3) repository.
-The name of the file should be /etc/yum.repos.d/mongodb_3.repo
+The name of the file should be /etc/yum.repos.d/mongodb_3.repo and its contents should be:

 [mongodb-org-3.0]